Questions Restaurant Websites Must Answer within 15 Seconds

 In addition to listing your address, add a map or searchable map database like Sweet Tomatoes.
-To learn about Google Maps and other Google products, read 27 Google Products for Opening and Running a Restaurant.
+To learn about Google Maps and other Google products, read 27 Google Products for Opening and Running a Business.

 5. What are the Hours of Operation?